Georges Blanc

-Georges Blanc ([ʒɔʁʒ blɑ̃]; born 2 January 1943 in Bourg-en-Bresse in the department of Ain) is a French chef and restaurateur, with three Michelin stars and four toques from the guide Gault et Millau.
+Georges Blanc ([ʒɔʁʒ blɑ̃]; born 2 January 1943 in Bourg-en-Bresse in the department of Ain) is a French chef and restaurateur, with two Michelin stars and four toques from the guide Gault et Millau.

 Private life

-Georges Blanc the son of Jean and Paulette Blanc.
+Georges Blanc is the son of Jean and Paulette Blanc.
 He has an older sister who was born in 1933.
-His grandmother Élisa, known as Mere Blanc, died at her homeplace in Vonnas at the age of 66.
-His sons Frédéric and Alexandre Blanc support the family business.
+His grandmother Élisa, known as Mere Blanc (Mother Blanc), died at her home in Vonnas at the age of 66.
+Georges Blanc's two sons Frédéric and Alexandre Blanc participate in the family business.

 Career

 In 1962, he graduated at the École Hôtelière of Thonon-les-Bains in Haute-Savoie.
 Before becoming interested in working as a chef he worked as a flight attendant for Air France, traveling all over the world during one summer.

 In 1965, after working in a number of renowned places, he did his military service as a chef to Amiral Vedel on the Foch and Clémenceau aircraft carriers.
 He joined the family business (started in 1872) working with his mother Paulette and then succeeded her in 1968 at the age of twenty five.
 He transformed the hotel into a luxury hotel with the subsequent development of adjacent properties into a gourmet village.

 In 1970, he came third in the best sommeliers of France contest and was a finalist in the Meilleur Ouvrier de France contest in Paris in 1976.